ozbillwang/gitlab-container-scanning/doc/howto/update-scanners.md

 It will generate an MR with the latest versions of Trivy or Grype if there are new versions available.

 ## Steps to update scanner
 Make sure that the above pipeline has completed running first.
-If it succesfully completes and there are new scanner versions, you should be able to see new MRs created with title `"Update #{scanner} to version #{new_version}"`
+If it successfully completes and there are new scanner versions, you should be able to see new MRs created with the title `"Update #{scanner} to version #{new_version}"`

 1. Retrieve the image url from the pipeline job log:
     - The job should have the title: **release > tag branch:[\<scanner>, Dockerfile]**